Installation

 Post Installation Checklist

 If you don’t have an existing repository, choose the bootstrapping method.
-If you do have one you want to integrate with Skarabox, follow the Add in Existing Repo method.
+If you do have one, follow the Add in Existing Repo method.

 The installation procedure can be followed on a VM, to test the installation process, on an on-premise server or on a cloud instance.
 For the first option, this flake template will create a suitable VM to test on and for the second, an ISO file will be produced that you can install on a USB stick and boot from on your on-premise server.